stevemao/Blake-JS-test/README.md

 This will start a webpack-dev-server.

-Follow the instruction in the console or just open `http://localhost:8000/webpack-dev-server/` manually
+Follow the instruction in the console or just open `http://localhost:8000/` manually.

+*Note:* In order to see/change the url, please open in inline mode.
+The app is using `react-router` so the url is important.

 ## Unit test